elusivecodes/FyreStream/README.md

 **Is Readable**

-Determine if the stream is readable.
+Determine whether the stream is readable.

 ```php
 $isReadable = $stream->isReadable();